Safinaz: Egyptian flag controversy

 In May 2014, Grigoryan was summoned for questioning by Egyptian prosecutors over a report alleging she insulted Egypt by wearing a dancing costume fashioned after the Egyptian flag.
 In April 2015, an Egyptian court sentenced her to six months in prison for 'insulting the Egyptian flag' after she wore a skin-tight dress in its red, white and black color scheme.
-In September 2015 she was acquitted of the charges but the fine was doubled.
+In September 2015 she was acquitted of the charges.
 She has been accused of debauchery again as she was found dancing with two Egyptian fans in bikini and the video went viral.

 Most searched on Google

 The dancer Safinaz topped the list of the most searched people on Google in Egypt in 2014, surpassing Khaled Saleh and Egyptian President Abdel Fattah El-Sisi.